Jettcodey/TikTok-Downloader/README.md

 - The downloader will then retrieve all video/image posts from the saved links.

 #### 3. Mass Download from Text File Links
-- Create a `.txt` file with each TikTok link on a new line.
+- Create a `.txt` file with each TikTok link* on a new line.
 - Select the **"Browse"** button to locate and choose your text file.
 - Click **Download** to start the process.

 #### 4. HD Download Single Video
-- Similar to the Single Video/Image Download option, but this can Only download **videos** in HD quality.
+- Similar to the Single Video/Image Download option, but this can Only download **Videos** in HD quality.

 #### 5. HD Download from Text File Links
-- Similar to the Mass Download from Text File Links option, but this can Only download **videos** in HD quality.
+- Similar to the Mass Download from Text File Links option, but this can Only download **Videos** in HD quality.

 \* TikTok Links format: `https://www.tiktok.com/@user/video|photo/123456789` or `https://vm.tiktok.com/a1b2c3d4`.
 **TikTok Profile Links format: `https://www.tiktok.com/@user`.